t4sk/t4sk.github.io/video-scripts/gas.md

 Next let's test out the function `forever`.

-We dont want to wait long for all `3,000,000` gas to be used.
+But first, we dont want to wait long for all `3,000,000` gas to be used.
 Instead we want our transaction to fail fast so let's decrease the `gas limit` to `30,000`

 Click on the function and we can see here in the transaction log, that there was an error with the transaction.